OVERSEAS NATIONAL AIRWAYS

 SOS CHILDREN VILLAGES - SHARE YOUR ABUNDANCE

-IN FOND AND LOVING REMEMBRANCE OF ALL ONA FRIENDS AND COLLEAGUES WHO ARE NO LONGER WITH US
+IN FOND AND LOVING REMEMBRANCE OF ALL FRIENDS AND COLLEAGUES WHO ARE NO LONGER WITH US